Gallon – $5.97 2 Gallon – $8.00

-Viburnums – A versatile and garden worthy good flowering shrubs which can be used for those problem areas – dry, wet, sunny or shady.
+Viburnums are a versatile and garden worthy flowering shrubs which can be used for those problem areas – dry, wet, sunny or shady.
 A reliable performer and trouble free, they are attractive for their flowers, foliage & fruit.
-Viburnums can be planted in groups as a hedge, living screen, or just as an accent or filler shrub.
+Viburnums can be planted in groups for a hedge, as a living screen, or just as an accent or filler shrub.
 They have four season interest and are good for attracting birds and wildlife.

 Viburnum’Mariesii’ (f. tomentosum) – A unique deciduous, dense, upright multi-stemmed flowering shrub with tiered horizontal branches.
 Double rows of lace cap type clusters of white flowers appear on top the branches in spring.
 Common name is double file viburnum which refers to the double rows of flat-topped blooms that extend along the branches above the foliage.